Updated October 5, 2023

 During any finance interview, interviewers ask a variety of finance questions, including defining the DCF approach, why financial planning is important, and ways to explain the company’s cash flow statement.

-EDUCBA has compiled a list of basic questions that a fresher should know to crack the technical round at various finance interviews.
+EDUCBA has compiled a list of basic questions a fresher should know to crack the technical round at various finance interviews.

 - Before appearing for a finance interview, review different interview questions and practice your responses with a friend or in front of a mirror.